marc-pan/kg-cicada/docs/resumes/Personal_Resume_EN_new.md

 ### Project List
 #### IBM Data Product Hub release
-Data Product Hub is a new starship product arming to digital asset management platform in the data mesh area, it is built based on open cloud and private cloud in SaaS layer, make the data assets can be automatically, intellengently used by any category application, such as model training, data analysis, etc. Currently the product team spreads in North America, China, and Indian.
+Data Product Hub is a new flagship product arming to digital asset management in the data mesh, it is built based on open cloud and private cloud, make the data assets can be automatically, intelligently used by any category application, such as model training, data analysis, etc. Currently the product team distributed in North America, China, and Indian.
 Since 2023 the team spent one half year from the initial prototype design, first MVP until the final 1st release on July, 2024.

 **Release cycle** 2023.01 - present
-**Development cycle** Agile, two weeks per sprint, 3 or 4 sprints in total **Summary** Led a 7 person team in Indian, completed the 1st release using one half year and continue the development for several major/minor release
+**Development cycle** Agile + DevOps, two weeks per sprint, 3 or 4 sprints in total **Summary** Led a 7 person Indian team, completed the 1st release using one half year and continue the development for several major/minor release

 **Project List**
 - User ACL management including user, role, permission management.
 Support for million grade enterprise user currently